mjuettner/aws-ssm-ec2ic-demo/README.md

 ## **End-State Preview**
 ### **Systems Manager Session Manager Shell Access**

-The first example uses Systems Manager Session Manager to drop the user directy into a command shell on the instance.
+The first example uses Systems Manager Session Manager to drop the user directly into a command shell on the instance.

 This can be done either from the AWS CLI: